pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-configs.md

 Docker Configs are a resource in Docker for storing non-sensitive information such as configuration files, separate from a service's image or running containers within [Docker Swarm](https://docs.docker.com/engine/swarm/) environments.
 This enables keeping Docker images as generic as possible without the need for bind-mounting configuration files into containers or using environment variables.
 Unlike [Docker Secrets](/what-is/what-are-docker-secrets), Docker Configs are not encrypted at rest and are directly mounted into the container's filesystem.

-### Key Features
+### Key features

-- **Separation of Configuration from Code**: Docker Configs allow you to store configuration files outside of your Docker images, leading to more generic and reusable images.
+- **Separation of configuration from code**: Docker Configs allow you to store configuration files outside of your Docker images, leading to more generic and reusable images.
-- **Flexibility in Management**: Configs can be added, updated, or removed from services dynamically, without the need to rebuild or restart containers.
+- **Flexibility in management**: Configs can be added, updated, or removed from services dynamically, without the need to rebuild or restart containers.
-- **Secure Transmission**: Configs are sent to the swarm manager over a mutual TLS connection and are stored securely.
+- **Secure transmission**: Configs are sent to the swarm manager over a mutual TLS connection and are stored securely.
-- **Easy Access within Containers**: Configs are automatically mounted into the container's filesystem, making them easily accessible to applications.
+- **Easy access within containers**: Configs are automatically mounted into the container's filesystem, making them easily accessible to applications.
-- **Support for Various Data Types**: Configs can store generic strings or binary content, providing flexibility for different types of configuration data.
+- **Support for various data types**: Configs can store generic strings or binary content, providing flexibility for different types of configuration data.

 ## Creating Docker Configs